COUR4G3/owlery/README.md

 Owlery
 ======

-Uniform messaging service for Python applications supporting a variety of messaging services and vendors, allowing easy substitution and drop-in of services and vendors during runtime, configuration, development cycle or application evolution - even sending different messages through different vendors based on rules.
+Uniform messaging service supporting a variety of messaging services and vendors easily integrated with your Python applications or usable from your command-line, allowing easy substitution and drop-in of services and vendors during runtime, configuration, development cycle or application evolution - even sending different messages through different vendors based on rules.

 ## Links